Fluid Forge

 # That's it.
 No other forge plugins.

 Public PyPI is reachable but every plugin is on a tracked list.
 Medium trust, medium friction.
+The new FLUID_PLUGINS_ALLOWLIST / FLUID_PLUGINS_BLOCKLIST vars give an in-process complement to this pip-level allowlist — even if something else lands in the environment, only the named entry-points load.

 Policy 3 — trust the team running the CLI